neuralmagic/deepsparse/docs/use-cases/cv/object-detection-yolov5.md

 ```bash
 wget -O basilica.jpg https://raw.githubusercontent.com/neuralmagic/deepsparse/main/src/deepsparse/yolo/sample_images/basilica.jpg
 ```

-We will use the `Pipeline.create()` constructor to create an instance of an object detection Pipeline with a 96% pruned version of YOLOv5 trained on `coco`.
+We will use the `Pipeline.create()` constructor to create an instance of an object detection Pipeline with a 85% pruned version of YOLOv5s trained on `coco`.
 We can then pass images to the `Pipeline` and receive the predictions.
-All the pre-processing (such as resizing the images) is handled by the `Pipeline`.
+All the pre-processing (such as resizing the images and running NMS) is handled by the `Pipeline`.

 ```python
 from deepsparse import Pipeline